Online Application Process

 - The online application has a question that asks where you heard about the position.
 Please click any answer, as this question will be omitted in your final application.

-- You have until January 18, 2016 to submit your application for either or both positions.
-Students who are studying abroad or doing an internship in Spring 2016 must have their applications submitted in by noon on November 25, 2015.
+- You have until January 16, 2017 to submit your application for either or both positions.
+Students who are studying abroad or doing an internship in Spring 2017 must have their applications submitted in by November 23, 2016.
 Please consult the Candidate Timeline.

 Apply to be a Resident Assistant *opens November 1, 2016